valence-rs/valence/README.md

 ⚠️ **Valence is still early in development with many features unimplemented or incomplete.
 Expect to encounter bugs, limitations, and breaking changes.** Here are some noteworthy achievements:

 - `valence_nbt`: A speedy new library for Minecraft's Named Binary Tag (NBT) format.
-- `valence_protocol`: A library for working with Minecraft's protocol.
-Does not depend on Valence and can be used in other projects.
 - Authentication, encryption, and compression
 - Block states
 - Chunks